gopichaithanya/esb-bpm-example/README.md

   Activiti Explorer going to Manage->Users.

-* Deploy the account creation approval process BAR archive, located on the MuleStudio project under the "deployments" folder (file .bar), going to Manage->Deployments->Upload new on the Activiti explorer.
-Observe that if you change the Activiti process, you'll need to generate again the deployment BAR file by right clicking on the Activiti project on the package explorer of eclipse and selecting "Create deployment artifacts".
+* Deploy the account creation approval process BAR archive, located on the "bpmn-process" project under the "deployments" folder (file .bar), going to Manage->Deployments->Upload new on the Activiti explorer.
+Observe that if you change the Activiti process, you'll need to generate again the deployment BAR file by right clicking on the Activiti project on the package explorer and selecting "Create deployment artifacts".

+* Add the SAP JCO native libraries and jar files on the MuleStudio project under the src/main/app/lib folder.
+Add the jar files to the Build path (right click on each jar file and select Build Path->Add to build path).

-* Create the database in MySQL using the DDL script located on src/main/resources/ddl.sql.
+* Create the database in MySQL using the DDL script located on db/ddl.sql.

+* Create the local directory /tmp/demo/lostOpportunities.

 * Confirm the configuration parameters in src/main/resources/config.properties on MuleStudio.